4 Areas Where First-Time Managers Struggle

 - Development of others

-To avoid burn-out in their new positions, first-time managers must build their skills in these 4 areas.
+To avoid failing in their new positions and derailing their careers, first-time managers must build their skills in these 4 areas.

 Communication between managers and direct reports happens on multiple levels but can be divided into 2 main areas — verbal and nonverbal.
-In his book, Gentry explains that 65–93% of the total emotional interaction between individuals is nonverbal.
+A staggering 65-93% of the total emotional interaction between individuals is nonverbal.

 Some of the many ways we constantly communicate without words include: